-Merici College operates under RTO 91369 and is certified to deliver and assess nationally accredited qualifications through Vocational Education courses.
+Merici College operates under RTO 46330 and is certified to deliver and assess nationally accredited qualifications through Vocational Education courses.
 Students receive credit for units completed on their Senior Secondary Certificate as well as recognition of competencies attained up to Certificate III level.
 This may give advanced standing into institutions of higher learning.
 Because of the dual recognition of these courses, the workload can be demanding; however, due to the practical nature of most of these courses, students find them rewarding and appreciate the life-long skills they attain.

-VET Courses at Merici College in Year 10 Business Administration BSB20120 Certificate II in Workplace Skills Hospitality SIT10222 Certificate l in Hospitality Sport, Recreation and Leadership SIS20122 Certificate II in Sport and Recreation (SOA) Active Volunteering CHC14015 CHC24015 Certificate I in Active Volunteering Certificate II in Active Volunteering
+VET Courses at Merici College in Year 10 Business Administration BSB20120 Certificate II in Workplace Skills Hospitality SIT10222 Certificate I in Hospitality Sport, Recreation and Leadership SIS20122 Certificate II in Sport and Recreation (SOA) Active Volunteering CHC24015 Certificate II in Active Volunteering